jmczab/git-tris/winePrefixes.md

 export WINEARCH=win32
 wine wineboot
 ```
+When interacting with this prefix in future, WINE will know it is 32 bit and behave accordingly.

 ### Example 4 - I'm running 4k screen and the Windows application fonts are TINY
 ```